Revised February 20, 2023

 A3: It seems unlikely the three year carryback will make tax equity investors more flexible about the placed in service date of ITC projects slipping a year.
 This is because prior to the IRA there was a one-year carryback.
 Therefore even before the IRA, if an ITC project’s placed in service date was delayed a year, the tax equity investor could carry the ITC back to the originally intended year for which it presumably believed itself to have tax appetite.

 Many financial institutions allocate tax appetite “budgets” to their various deal teams that need tax appetite to transact (e.g., renewables, equipment leasing, low income housing tax credit investments).
 If the placed in service date slips, it may mean that the deal team did not use all of its “budget” for the original year and has to allocate budget from the subsequent year to the project that slipped, rather than using the subsequent year’s budget for incremental deal volume.
-The solution to that problem is carrying back the ITC from the subsequent year to the originally planned placed in service year.
+The solution to that problem is carrying back the ITC from the subsequent year (e.g., 2024) to the originally planned placed in service year (e.g., 2023); however, section 39 requires the ITC to be carried back to the earliest available year of the three-year carryback, so that would mean carrying back three years (e.g., 2021), and the ITC is not fully used in that year then carrying back two years (e.g., 2022), and then if not fully used in that year carrying it back to the originally planned placed in service year (e.g., 2023).

 However, a tax credit that is carried back is less attractive than a tax credit that is not carried back.
 First, to carryback a tax credit means filing an amended return that is subject to a special review process by the IRS before the IRS will pay the refund.
 Second, the tax equity investor does not get an economic benefit from that refund until the IRS pays it, while if the project is placed in service in the originally planned year the tax equity investor is able to apply the ITC against its quarterly estimated taxes.
-Third, the filing of the amended return re-starts the three-year statute of limitations for IRS audits.
+However, so long as no additional tax is due, which would be the case if the only event triggering the amended tax return is a tax credit carryback, the statute of limitations is not re-restarted (i.e., the IRS only has until the third anniversary of the filing date of the original return to audit that return).

 Q1: Does accelerated tax depreciation cause an increase in a corporation’s potential book minimum tax liability?